theunstopabble/SwadKart/README.md

 ## 📖 About The Project

-**SwadKart-pro** is a scalable, full-stack food delivery application designed to connect hungry users with the best local restaurants in Jaipur.
+**SwadKart** is a scalable, full-stack food delivery application designed to connect hungry users with the best local restaurants in Jaipur.
 It features a sophisticated **multi-role ecosystem** (Admin, Restaurant Owner, Delivery Partner, and User) powered by the MERN stack.

 Unlike simple clones, SwadKart includes production-grade features like **Real-time Order Tracking (Socket.io)**, **Interactive Heatmaps for Demand Analysis**, **Live Revenue Analytics**, and a **Secure Role-Based Authentication System**.